Conference Agenda

 Bio: Rod currently serves as the Vice President of the Chesapeake Region Safety Council where he is responsible for strategic integration of the Council’s Core Focus… Saving Lives and Preventing Injuries.
 He holds a BS in Occupational Safety and Health and is credentialed as a Certified Safety Professional (CSP).
 Rod has 32 years of experience specializing in developing safety and health management systems, delivering safety and health training; and changing company culture.
 Rod is certified as a Construction Health and Safety Technician (CHST) and Certified Instructor Trainer (CIT) by the Board of Certified Safety Professionals.
 Rod is a certified instructor with the National Safety Council teaching Advanced Safety Certificate courses and industry best practices.
 He is also a Qualified Instructor Trainer with the Mid Atlantic OSHA Training Institute Education Center delivering OSHA numbered courses in the Mid Atlantic Region.

-• Pre-Conference Workshop by VPPPA Team
+• Pre-Conference Workshop by VPPPA Region III Board

 Wednesday, June 12th